 History of The Wellsburg SchoolThe history of the Wellsburg school dates back to the year 1882, when a school was organized and held in the corner building of Adams and 2nd street, now often called the Egybroad building, who was the last tenant.
 The building is still in existence, and is used by the J. C. Doyen estate as an implement store room.
 Later the school was held in the east room, second floor of the present Neesen store building.

 The next year a new two-room school building was erected.
-Shiloh township paving $500 to its erection and the town of Wellsburg had to pay $300 additional in order to get the second floor room.
+Shiloh township paying $500 to its erection and the town of Wellsburg had to pay $300 additional in order to get the second floor room.
 Mr. F. S. Prisbee was the director but the next year his place was taken by Mr. John Tjaden, who served in the capacity for sixteen years, tho not continuous.

 For many years, only one teacher was engaged.
 Later it became necessary for the Shiloh township sub-district school board to engage two teachers.
 The two teachers became a bone of contention between the township and the town as they were both paid out of the township treasure.
-In 1909 Dr. C. H. Heddens, W. E. Reed and D. J. Peters circulated a petition for the present independent school district, consisting of six sections, including the town of Wellsburg. it carried and plans for a better educational system were formed.
+In 1909 Dr. C. H. Heddens, W. E. Reed and D. J. Peters circulated a petition for the present independent school district, consisting of six sections, including the town of Wellsburg.
+It carried and plans for a better educational system were formed.
 John Tjaden became the president of the new board, assisted by Dr. Heddens, Arend Meyer, Andrew Murray and Martin deNeui with Dick Claassen secretary and Chas.
 Biebesheimer, treasurer.

 In 1912, a new building was completed, consisting of five class rooms.
 It was thought at that time that Wellsburg would never be in need of a larger building.
 At first, three teachers were engaged with Mr. C. O. Lewis as principal.
-The interest created by the new building and the additional teacher increased the attendance. the three rooms soon became crowded and a fourth teacher was engaged.
+The interest created by the new building and the additional teacher increased the attendance.
+The three rooms soon became crowded and a fourth teacher was engaged.
 The course of study was gradually built up until eleven grades were taught.

 The parents and the community were well pleased with the progress of the school which was crowded with students to the limit.